 It is fun to experiment with hairstyles.
 Whether you are gunning for a new look, dying your flocks with a new color, or shaving your head bald, there is always a thrill when you do something new.
 And it is no secret that there are plenty of cuts that everyone can try.
 For the ladies, you have choices like butterfly haircut, air bangs, power bob, and many more.
 Meanwhile, gents have options like fade, undercut, comb over, and faux hawk, among others.

 But despite these stylish modern trends, one can admit that the 80s and 90s have fashionable cuts.
-If you are tired of your go-to styles, be it a wolf cut hair or a buzzcut, these retro periods have options for you.
+If you are tired of your go-to styles, be it aor a buzzcut, these retro periods have options for you.
 With that said, here are eight trends from the 80s and 90s for you to experiment with.

 Ladies first!
 Are you feeling like changing your look a bit and doing something a little retro?
 If so, here are four retro hairstyles for you to try.